3 easy steps to begin your URAC designation

 Supports Surprise Billing Legislation

-Effective January 1, 2022, the No Surprises Act protects individuals from surprise billing for emergency services from an out-of-network provider or facility and without prior authorization if they have health insurance coverage.
+Effective January 1, 2022, the No Surprises Act (NSA) protects individuals from surprise billing for emergency services from an out-of-network provider or facility and without prior authorization if they have health insurance coverage.
 Disputes about surprise billing will be resolved through Independent Dispute Resolution (IDR).

 Under the No Surprises Act, group health plans, insurers, and providers (including hospitals, facilities, individual practitioners, and air ambulance providers) are prohibited from collecting from patients more than in-network cost-sharing amounts in specified circumstances.
 The prohibition applies to both emergency care and certain non-emergency situations where patients do not have the ability to choose an in-network provider.